elc45/fisher-hmc-paper/main.typ

 standard normal distribution, we approximate an idealized parameterization that promotes efficient sampling.

+Hamiltonian Monte Carlo (HMC) is a powerful Markov Chain Monte Carlo (MCMC) method widely used in Bayesian inference for exploring complex posterior distributions.
+Its performance critically depends on the parameterization of the posterior space.

+Modern samplers attempt to automate reparametrization by adapting a "mass matrix" during the warmup phase of sampling.
+For researchers working with multilevel hierarchical models with correlated group-level parameters, manually rescaling and rotating the parameter space to improve sampling efficiency requires deep statistical expertise and can be time-consuming.

+Existing techniques, such as diagonal mass matrix adaptation, offer limited improvements.
+They typically rescale variables to have unit posterior variance but cannot adequately address more complex geometric challenges like strong correlations or funnel-like posterior structures.
+These reparametrizations are often data-dependent, making it difficult to develop generalizable modeling approaches.

+To address these limitations, we propose Fisher HMC, an adaptive framework that extends beyond traditional mass matrix adaptation.
+By using Fisher divergence to guide transformations of the parameter space, our method adaptively adjusts the posterior geometry to optimize sampling efficiency.

+Our approach introduces:

+1. A novel diffeomorphism selection criterion based on score alignment
+2. A flexible transformation approach that goes beyond simple rescaling
+3. Theoretical foundations for identifying parameter space transformations

+Fisher HMC provides a principled method for identifying parameter space transformations that can improve sampling efficiency for challenging posterior distributions.

 = Fisher HMC: Motivation and Theory

 == Motivation: Example with independent gaussian posterior